terichadbourne/offline-first-project-manager/readme.md

 ### IMPORTANT SECURITY NOTE:
 Although your `credentials.js` file won't be tracked by Git or uploaded to GitHub, it is among the files that will be served up when you launch the app.
 This means that a user could therefore inspect your code and view the contents of the file, gaining access to your remote database. **This setup is not suitable for production.**

 For an example of a PWA built using the same technologies with more robust security measures, check out this [sample implementation of a shopping list app](https://github.com/ibm-watson-data-lab/shopping-list-vanillajs-pouchdb).
-It requires each user, device, or browser to enter their own CouchDB credentials, which are stored locally in PouchDB.
+It requires each user, device, or browser to enter their own CouchDB credentials, which are stored locally in PouchDB in a spot that does not get synced to the remote database.